sinugaud/camunda-springboot-docker-compose/README.md

 # camunda-springboot-docker-compose
-Here's the content formatted as a `.md` file:

 # Camunda 7 with MySQL Integration Using Docker

 This guide outlines the process of configuring and deploying Camunda 7 with MySQL using Docker and Docker Compose.
 By the end of this setup, Camunda will utilize MySQL as its database for process and task management.